Kevin Magnussen: 2020

-2022
+2022: Return and maiden pole position

 Following the Russian invasion of Ukraine, Haas terminated its contract with their driver Nikita Mazepin.
 Magnussen returned to the team as his replacement on a multi-year deal, partnering existing driver Mick Schumacher for the 2022 season.
-In his return for Haas at Bahrain, Magnussen managed to start 7th and finish 5th, scoring one of only five top five finishes in Haas's history up to that point.
+In his return for Haas at Bahrain, Magnussen managed to start seventh and finish fifth, scoring one of only five top five finishes in Haas's history up to that point.
 In the 2022 Saudi Arabian Grand Prix, he made it into Q3 and qualified tenth.
-He later turned that into a ninth-place finish, securing Haas consecutive points for the first time since 2019.
-Magnussen finished 10th at Silverstone with his teammate Mick Schumacher finishing eighth giving Haas a first double-point finish since Germany 2019, and the pair would continue this run by scoring points again in the following round in Austria, despite the Dane experiencing engine issues during the race.
+He later turned that into a ninth- place finish, securing Haas consecutive points for the first time since 2019.
+Magnussen finished tenth at Silverstone with his teammate Schumacher finishing eighth giving Haas a first double-point finish since Germany 2019, and the pair would continue this run by scoring points again in the following round in Austria, despite the Dane experiencing engine issues during the race.
 At the 2022 São Paulo Grand Prix, Magnussen took his and Haas’ first pole position in Formula One.
-Magnussen qualified first after George Russell spun at turn 4, bringing out a red flag during which track conditions deteriorated meaning no driver could set a faster time than before the crash.
-Magnussen became just the second driver in F1 history to set a pole for a non-Ferrari team using a Ferrari engine, 14 years after Sebastian Vettel did so for Toro Rosso at the 2008 Italian Grand Prix.
-He would ultimately finish the sprint race in 8th position, and would retire from the Grand Prix on the opening lap following a collision with Daniel Ricciardo.
+Magnussen qualified first after George Russell spun at turn four, bringing out a red flag during which track conditions deteriorated meaning no driver could set a faster time than before the crash.
+Magnussen became just the second driver in F1 history to set a pole for a non-Ferrari team using a Ferrari engine, fourteen years after Sebastian Vettel did so for Toro Rosso at the 2008 Italian Grand Prix.
+He would ultimately finish the sprint race in eighth position, and would retire from the Grand Prix on the opening lap following a collision with Daniel Ricciardo.

-Sports car racing
+2023

+Magnussen partnered Nico Hülkenberg for the 2023 season.
+Magnussen struggled with the car, the Haas VF-23, as the car did not perform well with Magnussen's preferred driving style.
+Additionally, the VF-23 had poor tyre management, causing both drivers to lose time relative to rivals over the course of the race, although this issue was managed better by Hülkenberg.
+Magnussen struggled with qualifying relative to his teammate, although he qualified strongly at the Miami and Singapore Grands Prix (fourth and sixth respectively), and finished in points paying positions three times over the course of the season, achieving tenth place at the Saudi Arabian, Miami and Singapore Grands Prix, for three points to teammate Hülkenberg's nine.
+Magnussen summarised the season by stating "There's not been any great highlights [...] there have been races where I've been extremely happy with [tenth], which, you know, just shows what kind of season we've had."